jeppes/oops/README.md

 const shoutyCounter = makeShoutyCounter()

-// No need to print manually anymore, the counter will do it for us! shoutyCounter.increment() // prints: My current count is 1! shoutyCounter.increment() // prints: My current count is 2! shoutyCounter.decrement() // prints: My current count is 1!
+// No need to print manually anymore, the counter will do it for us. shoutyCounter.increment() // prints: My current count is 1! shoutyCounter.increment() // prints: My current count is 2! shoutyCounter.decrement() // prints: My current count is 1!